Signature of pressure-induced topological phase transition in ZrTe$_5$: Introduction

 In certain materials, the spin-orbit interaction, through a process of band inversion, leads to a topological insulator (TI) phase\,\cite{Kane_QSHE_2005,topo-colloq}.
 The most remarkable consequence of this phase is that despite being gapped in the bulk, any boundary between a TI and a trivial (non-topological) insulator features gapless edge or surface states.
 These topological edge states are of interest in the area of quantum computation\,\cite{Sarma_2015_majorana}.
 In a two-dimensional (2D) case, this phase is also called a quantum spin Hall insulator.
 Initially, its existence had been proposed\,\cite{Bernevig_QSHE_2006,Bernevig_qshehgte_2006} and then successfully demonstrated in HgTe/CdTe quantum wells\,\cite{Konig_QSHEhgte_2007,Konig_QSHE_2008}.
 In addition, 3D TIs have also been discovered, initially with Bi$_2$Se$_3$ and Bi$_2$Te$_3$ at the forefront\,\cite{Xia_bi2te3_3dti_2009,Zhang_bi2te3_theory_2009}.
 These materials feature 2D surface states that have a chiral spin texture, where any orientation of the momentum uniquely determines the spin polarization, also called spin-momentum locking (SML)\,\cite{sml_and_supcond-topo-2011,sml-topo-2012,sml-topo-2014}.
 These chiral surface states are of interest for spintronics, since the SML mechanism can be taken advantage of, for example in heterostructures, to generate spin polarization and pass it into a spin transport medium such as graphene, or to electrically detect the presence of spin currents in the medium\,\cite{Vaklinova_grti_2016,optical_bi2se3_sml,khokhri-ree-2019}.

 Zirconium pentatelluride (ZrTe$_5$) is a 2D layered material\,\cite{lattice_fjellvag-powDifExp-spzhpd_1986} and features an anomalous resistivity peak at a sample-dependent temperature $T_\text{p}$\,\cite{zrte5_resistanomaly_1981,zrte5_resistanomaly_1982}.
 This peak has been elucidated by angle-resolved photoemission spectroscopy (ARPES)\,\cite{bandstruct-and-fit_zhang-arpeslifshitz-eetilttnz_2017,zrte5tp_efshift_2018} to be caused by a shift of the chemical potential across the small band gap with temperature, while the predominant carriers change from holes to electrons as the temperature is reduced.
 In samples grown by chemical vapor transport (CVT), $T_\text{p}$ is typically in the $120-160$\,K range\,\cite{dirac-chiral_guolin-diracMagNeg-te3ddspz_2016,fit_shahi-bipolar-bcpoetp_2018,pressure_prb_akrap_2020}, allowing for study of both electron and hole transport properties based on temperature.
+The shift of the chemical potential and the values of $T_\text{p}$ have also been confirmed using \textit{ab initio} calculations when including doping\,\cite{zrte5_cvt_fourband}, which can be caused by Te vacancies as seen in CVT-grown samples\,\cite{fit_shahi-bipolar-bcpoetp_2018}.